berlin-ab/github-tracker-cli/README.md

 Look through all Pivotal Tracker stories and find ones marked with a 'github-issue' label (by default) and with a title starting with "[Github Issue #123] Some title".
 If there are open issues that do not have a corresponding story, display a url to the issue so that a story can be created for the issue.

+Note: optionally output stories as a csv file that can be imported into Pivotal Tracker with the `--csv` flag

 #### closed-issues:

 Display Tracker stories whose Github Issues have been closed.